 Our History

 By 1994 there were 21 programs statewide.
 At the beginning, the focus of all Interchange programs was on the development of the Host program.
-Over the years, Interchange has expanded and now provides a variety of respite options from 26 agencies.
+Over the years, Interchange has expanded and now provides a variety of respite options from a number of agencies.

-State-wide, Interchange programs now provide up to ten service types.
+State-wide, Interchange programs now provide numerous service types.
 These include recreational programs, youth groups and school holiday programs.
 An integral part of the growth of Interchange was the development of Interchange Victoria now called Interchange Incorporated.
 Interchange Incorporated was conceived in 1984 with the goal of achieving a recurrent funding commitment from the Victorian government.
 This goal was achieved in 1986.
-Since then, funding for Interchange programs has been transferred to the Home and Community Care (HACC) program.
-This has enabled state-wide coverage and significant program development.
+Since then, funding for Interchange programs was transferred to the Home and Community Care (HACC) program.
+This enabled state-wide coverage and significant program development.

 In 1993, Interchange Gippsland piloted a new program, which became known as the Flexible Family Respite Program.
-This program employs paid carers and aims to provide respite that meets families’ needs.
-The Flexible Family Respite program is a Department of Social Services funded program.
+This program employed paid carers and aimed to provide respite that meets families’ needs.
+The Flexible Family Respite program was a Department of Social Services funded program.
 The year 1994 saw the establishment of the ROADIES Program; a recreation respite program for young people between 14 – 18.
-ROADIES is designed around the needs of young people with disabilities who live in Latrobe and Baw Baw Shires.
-The ROADIES program is funded by HACC.
+ROADIES was designed around the needs of young people with disabilities who live in Latrobe and Baw Baw Shires.
+The ROADIES program was funded by HACC before the introduction of the NDIS.

 In 2001 Interchange Gippsland was successful in gaining Disability Services ‘Great Breaks’ funding to run the Teenage Vacation Program, also for families living in South Gippsland and Bass Coast Shires.